ericdmoore/feedBarber/README.md

-# 🍽🩺💉 Feed Doctor
+# 🍽💈💇🏽 Feed Barber

-> The Feed Doctor is a feed proxy that can innoculate, mend, or bulk up your anemic feeds.
+> The Feed Barber is a feed proxy that can trim up, shape up, condition, and pretty up your unkept feeds.

 # Overview

 ## What is it?
-- **The Feed Doctor** is self-hostable rss proxy that can change rss feeds on the fly.
+- **The Feed Barber** is self-hostable rss proxy that can change rss feeds on the fly.

 ## What Problems Does This Solve?
 - Have you ever found an awesome site, but they are too inlove with their ads to give you the full content in the rss feed?
-The Feed Doctor can cure that.
+The Feed Barber can cure that.
 - Have you ever wished you could rank a feed based on data in the feed itself?
-The Feed Doctor can cure that.
+The Feed Barber can cure that.
 - Have you ever wished you could convert things into a feed that dont have a feed?
-The Feed Doctor can often cure that.
+The Feed Barber can often cure that.
 - Ever wished you could remove ads from a feed.
-The Feed Doctor can cure that too.
+The Feed Barber can cure that too.
 - And many other ailments...

 ## NON-GOALs